OleSkaar/Plunder/Index/Combat.md

 A monster or NPC can have a number of Wounds equivalent to half their Hit Dice, rounded down (minimum one).
 If they suffer any more Wounds, they die instantly.

 ## Opportunity attacks
 Certain actions expose you to opportunity attacks from enemies in melee range from you.
-To avoid such an attack, roll Melee modified by the enemy's Defense.
+To avoid such an attack, roll Melee + the enemy's Defense.
 Failure means you get hit, damage equals to 10 minus the result.
 These actions include:

 - Moving out of melee range
 - Getting up when prone
 - Picking up an item from the ground

 A character or monster can only do one opportunity attack every round.

+## Gaining advantage or disadvantage
+Advantage is not granted by class abilities.
+Rather, players are encouraged to use the environment to gain advantage or give disadvantage to an enemy in a fight.
+For example: swing from a chandelier to attack from above, topple a bookshelf over an enemy to disorient them.
+Generally, each environmental factor only works once per fight.

 ## Object interactions
 Characters get one free object interaction every round.
 This can be done in any phase.
 For example: drawing a weapon, opening a door, picking up an item.